vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step2.md

 # Create chart from scratch

+In this step, we will create a chart from scratch without using a template or a jumping off point

 1. Let's initialize an empty directory and setup our directory structure to house our chart files

   `mkdir -P myspringapp/templates`{{execute}}